tnhu/kanji/README.md

 ## Shared instance

-As being said, by default, an instance of the component class is instantiated per each declared DOM elememt.
-Kanji supports shared instance where only one instance of the component is instantiated for all declared DOM elements.
+As being said, by default, an instance of the component class is instantiated per each declared DOM fragment.
+Kanji supports shared instance where only one instance of the component is instantiated for all declared fragments.
 Enabling shared instance by adding componentType="shared" when declaring your component.

 ``` js
 MyExampleComponent = Class(Kanji, {